Taidia International

 Institution Eligibility – India

-The sending institution (college / institute in India) must:
+The sending institution (college / institute in India) must satisfy either of the following pathways:

 • Be listed in Taiwan Ministry of Education (MOE) approved list